tarwn/lessthandot-hugo/blogs/content/posts/2012-09-14-continuous-delivery-with-teamcity.md

 **Load Test Build**

 The Load Test stage ([see original here][5]) gets the same build number and artifacts as the Interface Testing stage.
 I add a new VCS root to pull down the load tests scripts from [BitBucket][6], deploy, smoke test, then run the run.cmd file that runs the WCAT load test.
-I skipped the challenging part of this, which is turning the results into a chart, but as I mentioned earlier that sounds like it will be a follow-up post of it&#8217;s own.
+I skipped the challenging part of this, which is turning the results into a chart, but as I mentioned earlier that sounds like it will be a follow-up post of it's own.
 The dependencies, parameters, and build trigger are set up the same as the Interface testing build.

 **Deploy QA and Deploy Prod Builds**